Megalosaurus: Buckland's research

 Lithography from William Buckland's "Notice on the Megalosaurus or great Fossil Lizard of Stonesfield", 1824.
 Caption reads "anterior extremity of the right lower jaw of the Megalosaurus from Stonesfield near Oxford".

 During the last part of the eighteenth century, the number of fossils in British collections quickly increased.
 According to a hypothesis published by science historian Robert Gunther in 1925, among them was a partial lower jaw of Megalosaurus.
 It was discovered about 40 ft underground in a Stonesfield Slate mine during the early 1790s and was acquired in October 1797 by Christopher Pegge for 10s.6d. and added to the collection of the Anatomy School of Christ Church, Oxford.

 In the early nineteenth century, more discoveries were made.
 In 1815, John Kidd reported the find of bones of giant tetrapods, again at the Stonesfield quarry.
 The layers there are currently considered part of the Taynton Limestone Formation, dating to the mid-Bathonian stage of the Jurassic Period.
 The bones were apparently acquired by William Buckland, Professor of Geology at the University of Oxford and fellow of Corpus Christi.
 Buckland also studied a lower jaw, according to Gunther the one bought by Pegge.
 Buckland did not know to what animal the bones belonged but, in 1818, after the Napoleonic Wars, the French comparative anatomist Georges Cuvier visited Buckland in Oxford and realized that they were those of a giant lizard-like creature.
 Buckland further studied the remains with Mary Morland (later his wife), and his friend William Conybeare who in 1821 referred to them as the "Huge Lizard".
 In 1822 Buckland and Conybeare, in a joint article to be included in Cuvier's Ossemens, intended to provide scientific names for both gigantic lizard-like creatures known at the time: the remains found near Maastricht would be named Mosasaurus – then seen as a land-dwelling animal – while for the British lizard Conybeare had devised the name "Megalosaurus", from the Greek μέγας, megas, "large".
 That year a publication failed to occur, but the physician James Parkinson already in 1822 announced the name "Megalosaurus", illustrating one of the teeth and revealing the creature was 40 feet long and eight feet high.
 It is generally considered that the name in 1822 was still a nomen nudum ("naked name").
 Buckland, urged on by an impatient Cuvier, continued to work on the subject during 1823.
-Mary provide drawings of the bones, that were to be the basis of illustrating lithographies.
+Mary provided drawings of the bones, that were to be the basis of illustrating lithographies.
 Finally, on 20 February 1824, during the same meeting of the Geological Society of London in which Conybeare described a very complete specimen of Plesiosaurus, Buckland formally announced Megalosaurus.
 The descriptions of the bones in the Transactions of the Geological Society, in 1824, constitute a valid publication of the name.
 Megalosaurus was the first non-avian dinosaur genus named; the first of which the remains had with certainty been scientifically described was Streptospondylus, in 1808 by Cuvier.